open-learning/git4ol/publishing.md

 > ***This document is under heavy development as we're currently working on [open learning `read`](//github.com/open-learning/read) and that has impact on what you see here***

-If you are publishing a website from a `git` repo and you have a `bash` shell around there are some tricks you can use to publish `git4ol` lessons.
+This document outlines how to publish `git4ol` lesson `activity` blocks.

 ## Fetch